 Did you know you have sewer equipment you’re responsible for taking care of?
 And it’s not just plumbing.
 Every house or building has a sewer pipe that connects it to the larger sewer system.
-Side sewers can be made out of clay, iron, plastic, concrete or brick depending on the age of the home or building.
+Often called a “side sewer”, your house sewer pipe can be made out of clay, iron, plastic, concrete or brick depending on the age of the home or building.
 Maintenance is the property owner’s responsibility.

 The things that cause problems for the sewer system can also cause problems in a home’s side sewer or plumbing.